How to Remove Rust from Metal: A Complete Guide for Boat Owners

 After all that grinding and sanding, you'll have a bare metal surface that's covered in fine dust and debris.
 Do not skip this step.
 If you don't get the surface perfectly clean, your new paint or coating won't stick, and you'll see rust coming back in no time.

 First, use a stiff-bristled brush to sweep away all the loose particles.
 Follow that up with a good wipe-down using a high-quality, ultra-absorbent towel.
-We actually developed our Better Boat Cleaning Brushes and Microfiber Towels for exactly these kinds of tough boat jobs, so you know you're getting a perfectly prepped surface.
+Better Boat Cleaning Brushes and Microfiber Towels are designed for exactly these kinds of tough boat jobs, ensuring you get a perfectly prepped surface.

 Using Chemical Removers to Dissolve Corrosion